-- they are neither stored in the file descriptor itself nor stored in filesystem i-nodes - ... but different locks referring to the same file are considered as a whole!
+- they are neither stored in the file descriptor itself nor stored in filesystem i-nodes - ... but different locks pointing to the same file are verified globally (otherwise they won't work!)

 These choices have important consequences on flock inheritance:

 - upon FD duplication (dup/dup2), locks are inherited by the new file descriptors - upon fork, we know that the entry in the table of open files is shared; therefore, locks are preserved as well - upon exec, open files are left untouched; once more, locks are preserved flock inheritance gotchas flock context can result in surprising behavior, if we're not careful.
 Here are some common "gotchas".1 flock inheritance gotchas flock context can result in surprising behavior, if we're not careful.
 Here are some common "gotchas".1